1211103293/PF2223T1-Assignment/README.md

 Alien vs Zombie is a text based game which requires strategic thinking skills to win.
 The player will play as alien, and they will have to plan a path on the game's board in order to defeat the zombies and win the game.

-YouTube link to your [Video Demo](https://youtu.be/Wc5gueZNTnw).
+YouTube link to the [Video Demo](https://youtu.be/Wc5gueZNTnw).

 ## Compilation Instructions

-After downloading the files, on your command prompt, put in the following input:
+Paste the source code into your VS code and save.
+Once done, on your command prompt, put in the following input:

 ```
 g++ main.cpp -o main
 ```

 Then, an .exe file will appear.
-To open the game on yout command prompt, you can either click on the .exe file or put in the following command:
+To open the game on your command prompt, you can either click on the .exe file or put in the following command in yout cmd.

 ```
 ./main.exe